-Kane, once attorney general, about to be released from jail
+Kane, once Pennsylvania attorney general, released from jail

 She began serving a 10- to 23-month term in late November, and had a couple months shaved off for good behavior.

-Her lawyer says Kane can’t wait to get home to see her two sons.
+Her lawyer says Kane couldn’t wait to get home to see her two sons.